user1342/Tomato/README.md

 ```

 ## Programatic Example
+Checkout the [example playbook](https://github.com/user1342/Tomato/blob/main/example.ipynb)!
 For a quick demonstration, you can try encoding and decoding a simple message using the following code snippet:

 ```
 from tomato import Encoder